babylonchain/babylon/x/zoneconcierge/README.md

 ### Use cases

-The BTC-finalized PoS chain will enable a number of applications, such as raising alarms upon dishonest majority attacks and reducing the unbonding time period.
+The Bitcoin-checkpointed PoS blockchain will enable a number of applications, such as raising alarms upon dishonest majority attacks and reducing the unbonding time period.
 These use cases require new plugins in the PoS blockchains, and will be developed by Babylon team in the future.

 **Raising Alarms upon Dishonest Majority Attacks.** Zone Concierge timestamps fork headers that have valid quorum certificates.
-Such fork header signals an dishonest majority attack.
+Such fork header signals a safety attack launched by the dishonest majority of validators.
-Babylon can send the fork header back to the corresponding PoS blockchain, such that the PoS blockchain will get notified with this dishonest majority attack, and can decide to stall and initiate a social consensus.
+Babylon can send the fork header back to the corresponding PoS blockchain, such that the PoS blockchain will get notified with this dishonest majority attack, and can decide to stall or initiate a social consensus.

 **Reducing Unbonding Time.** Zone Concierge provides a Bitcoin-checkpointed prefix for a PoS blockchain.
-Such Bitcoin-checkpointed prefix resists against the long range attacks, thus unbonding requests in this prefix can be safely finished, leading to much shorter unbonding period compared to 21 days in the current design.
+Such Bitcoin-checkpointed prefix resists against the long range attacks, thus unbonding requests in this prefix can be safely finished, leading to much shorter unbonding period compared to that in existing PoS blockchains (e.g., 21 days in Cosmos SDK chains).

 ## State